The expectation value of the number of loops and the left-passage probability in the double-dimer model: Loops surrounding two points

 We can see that the results \eqref{expect2point}, \eqref{expect1point} and \eqref{chargeconservation} are simultaneously consistent with each other.

 With careful arranging of fugacities, many other observables such as generalizations of the above quantities to an arbitrary number of faces, the probability of some given dimers belonging to the same loop, n-point functions of dimer correlations in the dimer model, etc. can be computed similarly.
-For instance, the probability of two dimers, $\{M_1N_1,M_1+1N_1\}$ and $\{M_2N_2,M_2+1N_2\}$, belonging to the same loop can be obtained by inserting the fugacities $1+\epsilon_1$ and $1+\epsilon_2$ on the corresponding bonds respectively, in one dimer model, and likewise replacing $\epsilon_i$ by $-\epsilon_i$ in the other.
-The desired probability is obtained from \eqref{N12} by considering only the "$n_1=N_1,n_2=N_2$" term in the summation "$\sum_{n_1}\sum_{n_2}$".